formkit/docs-content/essentials/styling.md

 ## Using generateClasses from @formkit/themes

-FormKit ships with helper function called `generateClasses` included in `@formkit/themes`.
+FormKit ships with a helper function called `generateClasses` included in `@formkit/themes`.

 The `generateClasses` function takes a javascript object keyed by input type with values of a sub-object keyed by `${sectionKey}` with values of strings.
 With this function you can quickly apply class lists to sections within inputs based on a given inputs' type.